Transcript: Nutrition Bill Doctored in the California Senate

-In the end, Republican Mark Wyland has to make a choice.
-Between what he knew was right, and vote yes, or his campaign contributor, the California Medical Association, and vote no: "..."
+In the end, Republican Mark Wyland had to make a choice—between what he knew was right, and vote yes, or his campaign contributor, the California Medical Association, and vote no.

-So good news it passed, but not without first being amended.
-It went from requiring 12 hours, to 7 hours, to just… striking the whole requirement altogether, just saying the board of medicine could set standards to include something, anything on the prevention and cure of chronic disease through diet.
+So, good news, it passed—but not without first being amended.
+It went from requiring 12 hours, to 7 hours, to just striking the whole requirement for any hours altogether—just saying the Board of Medicine could set standards to include something, anything, on the prevention and cure of chronic disease through diet.
 And then, they even took away cure, and settled on some nebulous plea for information on prevention and treatment.